SaniyaKhullar/NetREm/README.md

 Nonetheless, NetREm can be applied to solve a suite of regression problems where there is an underlying connection among the predictors and their correlation with one another may be utilized jointly for the predictive task rather than discarded.

 We also provide a suite of evaluation functions and explanations of more advanced functionalities in our [User Guide](https://github.com/SaniyaKhullar/NetREm/blob/main/user_guide/).
+For instance, we provide more details on our **netrem** and **netremcv** functions in terms of predicting gene regulation in myelinating Schwann cells [here]().